sanko/infix/docs/cookbook.md

 ## Chapter 5: Interoperability with Other Languages

+While `infix` can call any function with a C ABI, its true power shines when tackling complex interoperability challenges with more advanced languages like C++ and Rust.
+This chapter provides recipes for interfacing with other languages and with language features that don't have a direct C equivalent, such as virtual functions and stateful lambdas from C++.

 ### The Universal Principle: The C ABI

 `infix` can call any function that exposes a standard C ABI.
 Nearly every compiled language provides a mechanism to export a function using this standard (`extern "C"` in C++/Rust/Zig, `//export` in Go, `bind(C)` in Fortran).